mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Ablat: A cheap alternative to reflec, ablat armor is made from a material that ablates (vaporises) when hit by laser fire.
 Each laser hit on ablat armor reduces its Protection value against lasers by one but the armor is cheap and easily replaceable.

 Battle Dress: The premier personal armor, battle dress is a powered form of combat armor but much tougher.
-The servomotors vastly increase the user’s speed and strength, increasing STR and DEX by +4 while wearing the armor.
-Damage to the wearer’s characteristics is calculated as normal but the bonus values from the armor are used for all other purposes such as melee damage or skill checks.
+The servomotors vastly increase the user's speed and strength, increasing STR and DEX by +4 while wearing the armor.
+Damage to the wearer's characteristics is calculated as normal but the bonus values from the armor are used for all other purposes such as melee damage or skill checks.
 An on-board Computer/2 gives tactical advice and updates, and the suit is commonly outfitted with numerous upgrades.
 The suit is fully enclosed, with a six-hour air supply and gives substantial protection against NBC (nuclear/ biological/chemical) hazards.
 All weapons used while wearing battle dress count as having the Scope trait.
 TL14 : This more advanced battle dress is considerably stronger, granting STR +6 and upgrades the internal systems to Computer/3.

 Cloth: A heavy duty body suit tailored from ballistic cloth.
 The fabric absorbs impact energy and spreads it over the body, which can result in bruising.
 However, cloth armor is highly useful and versatile.
 TL10 : This armor is lighter and more flexible, and can be indistinguishable from ordinary clothing under normal circumstances.